rkamalesh07/airline-sentiment-analysis-2026/README.md

 ## Files
 - `src/pipeline.py` — main Lambda handler, reads tweets, calls Bedrock, saves results
 - `src/prompt.py` — builds the prompt sent to the LLM for each tweet

+## Challenges
+- I think the hardest part was figuring out why the pipeline kept failing when testing.
+It threw an error saying that the data must be greater than zero and it was pretty hard to debug.
+It took a couple of tries to figure out the issue, which was that I had uploaded the columns instead of the actual data.